JeffersonLab/solid_release/howto.md

    ctrl-d (to exit container)
 ```

-To run your simulaton with modified geometry and changing hit processing, here is how to **run your solid_gemc binary with your installation on ifarm or a standalone machine**
+To run your simulaton with modified geometry and changing hit processing, here is how to **run your solid_gemc binary with your installation on ifarm or a standalone computer with apptainer**
 ```
-(singularity will load your shell env,so clean them up temporally to avoid conflict before loading container.
-For example, "mv .cshrc cshrc", "mv .login login", "mv .bashrc basrc")
-(at ifarm or )
- cd your_work_dir  (which will be shared dir between host and container) singularity shell -s /bin/tcsh -B ${PWD}:/mywork -B /group:/group -B /u:/u -B /w/work:/work -B /w:/w -B /cache:/cache -B /volatile:/volatile -B /lustre:/lustre /group/solid/apps/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
+(apptainer will load your shell env,so clean them up temporally to avoid conflict before loading container.
+For example, "mv .cshrc cshrc", "mv .login login", "mv .bashrc basrc") cd your_work_dir  (which will be shared dir between host and container) (at ifarm or a standalone computer with /cvmfs using osg packages (https://osg-htc.org/docs/worker-node/install-cvmfs/) or cvmfsexec git (https://halldweb.jlab.org/wiki/index.php/HOWTO_use_prebuilt_GlueX_software_from_any_linux_user_account_using_cvmfsexec)) apptainer shell -s /bin/tcsh -B ${PWD}:/mywork /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/container/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
-(at a standalone machine with apptainer installed) cd your_work_dir  (which will be shared dir between host and container) (if you have cvmfs or you can mount it at /cvmfs using osg packages (https://osg-htc.org/docs/worker-node/install-cvmfs/) or cvmfsexec git (https://halldweb.jlab.org/wiki/index.php/HOWTO_use_prebuilt_GlueX_software_from_any_linux_user_account_using_cvmfsexec)) singularity shell -s /bin/tcsh -B ${PWD}:/mywork /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/container/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
+ (at a standalone computer without cvmfs) wget http://webhome.phy.duke.edu/~zz81/simg/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif apptainer shell -s /bin/tcsh -B ${PWD}:/mywork jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
- (if you can't have cvmfs)
- wget http://webhome.phy.duke.edu/~zz81/simg/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
- singularity shell -s /bin/tcsh -B ${PWD}:/mywork jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
   (now you are in container, run following commands inside) echo $SHELL      (check if you using tcsh, if not, run tcsh) set prompt = '[#Container# %n@%m %c]$ ' (change shell promt to better tell where you are)